Twasi/twasi-docs/docs/getting-started/plugin-translations.md

 commands.add
 ```

-your translation should looks like this:
+your translation should look like this:

 ```
 §commands.add=Add new commands to the channel